electron/electron/docs/api/browser-window.md

     * `offscreen` Boolean - Whether to enable offscreen rendering for the browser window.
 Defaults to `false`.
     * `sandbox` Boolean - Whether to enable Chromium OS-level sandbox.
-    * `vibrancy` String - Add a type of vibrancy effect to the window, only on macOS.
-See supported types at the `setVibrancy` method.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from